- Touch ID works perfectly

 iPhone 5S review

-This is an update to the original review based on observations made from using the phones day in-day out for several months.
-To read the full iPhone 5S review click here.
+This is an update to the original iPhone 5S review based on observations made from using the phones day in-day out for several months.

 Living with the iPhone 5SCutting straight to the chase the iPhone 5S is one of the best phones to be launched in the past year.
 Slick and fast, the iPhone 5S has a smart aluminium frame surrounding an excellent 4-inch screen.
 It’s a premium and solid, yet incredibly light, design.